fabrimafe/DSBtimecourse/README.md

 Here test/simulateddata.tsv can be used for subsequent analyses.

 ### 2) optimization
-This is the core of the procedure, fitting the maximum likelihood parameters for the selected model.
+This is the core of the procedure, which consists in fitting the maximum likelihood parameters for the selected model.
 Use DSBtimecourse_optimizer.R on the original dataset and on the bootstrapped data.
 To run on the test dataset using the 4 state model in Ben Tov et al.,2023:
 ```
 ./DSBtimecourse_optimizer.R -T test/timecourse_RNP_Psy1.txt -E test/error_matrix4_Psy1_errorsfromunbroken.tsv -m modelDSBs1i1_nok12 -o test/output_4states.tsv -z 3 -n 20
 ```